Minimum Age Requirement

 When are the volunteer shifts?

 Each volunteer position may have slightly different volunteer scheduling and shifts.
-Typically shifts are 2-4 hours depending on role.
+Typically shifts are 2-3 hours depending on role and could be any day of the week.

 Volunteers are scheduled a minimum of one shift every week.
 What happens if I want to go on vacation?